userexperior-technologies/integration-guide/docs/android.md

 **We use fragments in our app, does UserExperior also detect fragments?**

-Yes, user StartScreen API for fragments.
-This will allow UserExperior to recognise fragment as a screen.
+Yes, user `StartScreen` API for fragments.
+This will allow UserExperior to recognize fragment as a screen.

 **Can UserExperior also work on Cordova/Phone gap kind of frameworks?**